 Many questions go through your mind when considering bankruptcy as an alternative to financial problems.
-We have listed a few of the more frequently asked questions below so you may be able to find your answer below.
+Find answers to the most frequently asked questions about bankruptcy, chapter 13, chapter 11, chapter 7, and the foreclosure process in Oklahoma.

 If several of the following apply in your situation, you might consider bankruptcy: